 Reverse mortgages have experienced significant popularity since their inception in the U.S. in 1988.
-This program is designed to help people of retirement age, generally 62 or older, to stop making mortgage payments and instead receive payments that come from the equity they’ve built in their homes.
+This program is designed to help people of retirement age, generally, 62 or older, to stop making mortgage payments and instead receive payments that come from the equity they’ve built in their homes.

 The Real Cost of Paying Reverse Mortgage Loan Officers

-Essentially reverse mortgage officers, also known as reverse mortgage originators, earn a pretty penny helping people live out their days in their family home.
+Essentially reverse mortgage loan officers, also known as reverse mortgage originators, earn a pretty penny helping people live out their days in their family home.
 The laws state that for a house appraised at under $125,000, reverse mortgage originators may charge up to $2,500.
 For homes under $200,000, they may charge 2% of the home’s value, and 1% on anything higher than $250,000.
 All told, the cap on reverse mortgage loan originator fees is $6,000.
 Chances are, if you’re looking at a reverse mortgage, that amount of money might be a lot more than what you’ve got to spend.

-It’s important to note that in reverse mortgages, the homeowner is still responsible for many of the costs associated with home ownership, such as repairs, taxes, and insurance.
+It’s important to note that in reverse mortgages, the homeowner is still responsible for many of the costs associated with homeownership, such as repairs, taxes, and insurance.

-These loans generally have better interest rates than home equity loans, which makes them look like the more attractive option under a certain light, but what if there was another way to pull equity out of your home while still living in it?
+These loans generally have better interest rates than home equity loans, which makes them look like the more attractive option in a certain light, but what if there was another way to pull equity out of your home while still living in it?

 We’ve always been told that our home is one of the most valuable investments that we’ll ever make.
 However, that equity doesn’t mean much if you have no means or desire to move and therefore hindered access to it.
-There are government-imparted restrictions on the amount of equity you can even receive from a reverse mortgage, but those restrictions aren’t found in sale leaseback agreements.
+There are government-imparted restrictions on the amount of equity you can even receive from a reverse mortgage, but those restrictions aren’t found in sale-leaseback agreements.

-Is Sell and Stay Right for You?
+Is a Sale-Leaseback Right for You?